God is a fountain flowing into itself St Dionysius

 The child pictured above is conscious, but it is

-awake in even slow wave sleep.
-However only when he wakes up into being aware of
+be conscious even in the phase of slow wave sleep.
+However, only when he wakes

-being aware he can have a glimpse of the fact that he was aware of being aware.
+up into being conscious of being conscious he can have a glimpse of the fact that he was

-Consciousness.
-We are self aware oases in the vast delicious dessert of primordial unconscious
+hole of self-awaring Consciousness.
+We are self conscious oases in the vast delicious dessert of primordial unconscious

 Consciousness.